Mesa, AZ 85213

 How does a company satisfy this requirement?
 The LLC must contact the county clerk of the county where the LLC has its principal office.
 The county clerk will give the LLC the names of two newspapers in which the LLC must publish their notification within 120 days of formation.

 What happens if the LLC fails to publish within 120 days?
 The company will lose its authority to do business in New York State, which means that the LLC cannot sue anyone in New York courts and the Department of State will not issue a “good standing certificate” for the entity.
+And if you Learn what is an ein number, you’d know that the business would be immune against being revoked such crucial information.
 Another serious consequence is the potential loss of limited liability protection.
 However, the LLC can still defend itself in the New York courts and its contracts are enforceable.
 There is no penalty for failing to publish or publishing late.
 Even if delayed, the publication will allow LLC to regain good standing.